nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 Stallman and his "camp" will define freedom as an important part of open source, because your freedom to use the code and change it is also a responsibility that you bear in the name of the entire community.

-Depending upon your perspective, the Gnu Public License isn't ABSOLUTELY free, because it comes with the requirement that you must return changes that you make to the code back to the community.
+> Depending upon your perspective, the Gnu Public License isn't ABSOLUTELY free, because it comes with the requirement that you must return changes that you make to the code back to the community - and freedom would mean you get to decide how to work.
+However the inverse argument could be made with MIT, because

 In fact, there is often a great deal of discussion around "how free to make the code".
 I propose that you ask yourself four questions:
 1. Do you prefer to work alone?